U.S. Naval Base Subic Bay

-In late 2022, plans to reopen the base under the Enhanced Defense Cooperation Agreement emerged after the Philippine Navy reoccupied a portion of the base and a U.S. investment firm purchased the remainder of the port.
+In late 2022, plans to reopen the base under the Enhanced Defense Cooperation Agreement emerged after the Philippine Navy reoccupied a portion of the base and a U.S. investment firm, Cerberus Capital Management, purchased the remainder of the port.

 Spanish period

-Subic Bay's strategic location, sheltered anchorages, and deep water had first been made known when the Spanish explorer Juan de Salcedo reported the bay's existence to the Spanish authorities upon his return to Manila after Salcedo arrived in Zambales to establish the Spanish crown.
-It would be a number of years before the Spanish would consider establishing a base there.
+Subic Bay's strategic location, sheltered anchorages, and deep water had first been made known when the Spanish explorer Juan de Salcedo reported the bay's existence to the Spanish authorities upon his return to Manila after Salcedo arrived in Zambales to establish Spanish rule.
+It would be a number of years before Spain would consider establishing a base there.

-Cavite, which had been home to most of the Spanish fleet in the Philippines, suffered from unhealthy living conditions and was vulnerable in time of war and bad weather because of its shallow water and lack of shelter.
-Therefore, a military expedition was sent to Subic Bay in 1868 with orders to survey the bay to find out if it would be a suitable site for a naval yard.
+Cavite, which had been home to most of the Spanish fleet in the Philippines, suffered from unhealthy living conditions and was vulnerable in time of war and bad weather because of its shallow waters and lack of shelter.
+Therefore, a military expedition was sent to Subic Bay in 1868 with orders to survey the area if it would be a suitable site for a naval yard.
 The Spanish explored the entire bay and concluded that it had much promise and thus reported their findings to Cavite.
 This report was not well received in Manila, as the Spanish command was reluctant to move to the provincial isolation of Subic.
-Finally, in 1884, a Royal Decree declared Subic Bay as a naval port.
+Finally, in 1884, a Royal Decree declared Subic Bay a naval port.

 On 8 March 1885, the Spanish Navy authorized construction of the Arsenal de Olongapo and by the following September, work started at Olongapo.
 Both the harbor and its inner basin were dredged and a drainage canal was built, as the Spanish military authorities were planning to make Olongapo and their navy yard an "island."
 This canal also served as a line of defense and over which the bridge at the base's Main Gate passes.
 When the Arsenal was finished, the gunboats Caviteño, Santa Ana, and San Quintín were assigned for its defense.
 To complement these gunboats, coastal artilleries were planned for the east and west ends of the station, as well as on Grande Island.